Financhill

 Entergy

-• Which has Higher Returns SO or NRG?
+• Which has Higher Returns SO or WEC?

 Company Gross Margin Earnings Per Share Invested Capital